Esri/vitruvio/doc/usage.md

 # Usage

-Vitruvio leverages CityEngine's Procedural Runtime (PRT) to generate buildings.
+The CityEngine Plugin for Unreal leverages CityEngine's Procedural Runtime (PRT) to generate buildings.
 As input it takes a *rule package (RPK)*, an *initial shape* and a *set of attributes*.
 The generation process starts with the initial shape as start shape, from which shape grammar rules are expanded.
 The attributes are parameters that control shape generation.

-This section describes how to use the Vitruvio Actor in Unreal Engine 5 (UE5), export rule packages from CityEngine and how to import or create initial shapes.
+**Note** that the internal name of the Plugin is *Vitruvio* and therefore all Actors, Components and Functions are referenced by this name.

-**Note** that the plugin contains a demo folder with a simple level to try out Vitruvio.
+**Note** that the plugin contains a demo folder with a simple levels.
 First, enable *Show Engine Content* and *Show Plugin Content* in the View Options (bottom right) of the Content Browser.
 The demo content can now be found in the *Vitruvio Content/Demo/* folder.

+This section describes how to use the Vitruvio Actor in Unreal Engine 5 (UE5), export rule packages from CityEngine and how to import or create initial shapes.

 ## Vitruvio Actor and Component